chiperific/promistasks/README.md

   - Datatables doesn't play well with AJAXED tables.
 Use Datatable's AJAX instead of Rails -- Done for Tasks#index
     -- Where are the rest?
-  - Client reporting: public form with limited options for types of errors -- Looks up property by client
-    -- creates a task for property.connections.where(relationship: 'staff contact').last || Organization.maintenance_contact
-    -- Sends an email alert to the owner.

   - Task#public mailto: link needs subject and body text
   - Task#user_finder user_table needs skills tabs in view
   - Vol / Contractor can't get past the homepage / task view